¿Hablas Español? Parlez-vous Français? Sprechen Sie Deutsch?

 If you've already taken language classes in high school or have other experience learning a language, take a placement test to see what course level is recommended to continue your language education.

-Depending on your placement test scores, CBE may be available to you.
+Depending on your placement test scores, you may be eligible to earn credit.
 If you are interested, talk to your advisor after receiving your test scores.

 Contact the testing center to schedule your placement test